Maximize your Business Profitability with Python

 As a Supply Chain Solution Designer for a 3PL, my mission was always to cut the costs to keep competitive pricing for our customers.

-However, these tools and concepts can also be used to maximize the profit of your Supply Chain by focusing your production on high margin products.
+However, these tools and concepts can also be used to maximize the profit of your Supply Chain by focusing your production on high-margin products.

-In this article, I will show you how to help your local bakery to maximize its profit by producing the right items using Linear Programming with Python.
+In this article, I will show you how to help your local bakery maximize its profit by producing the right items using Linear Programming with Python.

 💌 New articles straight in your inbox for free: Newsletter